-[&]quot;General Engine Line Maintenance" on page 16-30
+&quot;General Engine Line Maintenance" on page 16-30

 Interval (Calendar Years) Inspection Item Maintenance 1 2 5 6 7.5 15 Initials Per Condition Inspections Condition Inspection and 100-hr Inspection (See "Condition Inspections and 100-Hour Inspections" on page 3-9.)
-X 12 or every 100-hrs Avionics Transponder Inspection/Test per FAR 91.413 (See "Transponder" on page 13-12.) Х Weight & Balance Statement Perform a weight and balance procedure on the aircraft and record the results in the aircraft's on-board POH (See "Empty Weight and CG Measurement" on page 3-31.) х NOTE: A new weight and balance is required every two years (24 calendar months).
-This measure is needed in order to monitor possible water intrusion, absorption, and the collection of sand or other foreign matter in the aircraft.
-Compare any weight and balance with the previous one and assess the reason for any differences. and or other Engine Replace hoses (See Rotax Manual) Х Brakes Replace brake discs (See "Wheel and Brake System Maintenance" on page 14-18.)
-X
+X or every 100-hrs Avionics Transponder Inspection/Test per FAR 91.413 (See "Transponder" on page 13-12.)
+X Weight & Balance Statement Perform a weight and balance procedure on the aircraft and record the results in the aircraft's on-board POH (See "Empty Weight and CG Measurement" on page 3-31.) х NOTE: A new weight and needed in order to moni foreign matter in the air the reason for any differ tor possible v craft.
+Compa vater intr usion, ab sorption, a and the col lection of so and or other Engine Replace hoses (See Rotax Manual) X Brakes Replace brake discs (See "Wheel and Brake System Maintenance" on page 14-18.) Х